 For pediatricians who trained before these vaccines were available, it is sometimes hard to believe that anyone would not vaccinate his or her child.
 We watched children die from these diseases, and often had to tell parents: “Your child has meningitis, an infection of the fluid around the brain and spinal cord.
 There is a chance of brain damage, deafness, seizures, and death.”
 The benefits of vaccines are literally life-saving.

-Before there was a vaccine for it, even chicken pox, a common childhood illness, caused thousands of children and adults a year to get sick enough to be in the hospital, and about 100 people a year to die.
+Before a vaccine was developed, even chicken pox, a common childhood illness, caused thousands of children and adults a year to get sick enough to be in the hospital.
+And about 100 people died from it annually.
 Because this did not usually make it into the news, parents did not worry.
 When the chicken pox vaccine came out, the numbers of people dying from the disease dropped considerably.

 I want to reassure all parents who are now starting to catch up on their children’s shots that it is so much safer to get the shots than it is to risk getting the actual diseases.
 Many reputable studies have shown the benefits for children who receive vaccines.

 I am grateful to not have to be telling parents bad news so often.

 If you want more information on these diseases and how safe vaccines are, visit the CDC’s web page on vaccines.

 In addition, the Children’s Hospital of Philadelphia developed a detailed site dedicated to reliable information on vaccines for parents.
 You can also download their app for relevant vaccine info.